 WROX is honored with this Mississippi Blues Trail marker at 257 Delta Avenue.
 The building is owned by Clarksdale businessman Bubba O'Keefe and was featured in 2012 on the History Channel program "American Pickers".

 In 2005 WROX moved to its present location on DeSoto Avenue near the world-famous Blues Crossroads.
 The station originally broadcast with a 250-watt RCA transmitter (below left); in 1964 WROX's power increased to 1000 watts and an RCA BTA-1R transmitter (below right) was in service for the next 40 years.
-A new Broadcast Electronics AM-1A transmitter was installed in 2006 and in 2010 the 1450 AM signal gained an FM simulcast partner at 105.7 FM.
+A new Broadcast Electronics AM-1A transmitter was installed in 2006 and in 2010 the 1450 AM signal gained an FM simulcast partner.

 Early Wright, also known as "The Soul Man" (below) was the first black radio announcer in Mississippi when he joined WROX in 1947.
 For 52 years Early hosted a nightly show on WROX and interviewed personalities such as B.B.
 King, Charley Pride, Muddy Waters, Bobby Rush, Sam Cooke, Rufus Thomas, Elvis Presley, Little Milton and Pinetop Perkins.
 Early is also credited with fostering the musical career of Ike Turner, who worked at WROX as a janitor while attending Clarksdale High School.
 During his tenure at WROX Early was fetured in many national publications including The New York Times.